Page cover

 Batch Qty

-The number of batches to produce in this run.
+Enter the number of batches to produce in this run.
 The expected yield will automatically update based on your selection.

 Expected Yield

-The expected yield for this batch.
+Enter the expected yield for this batch.
 The batch quantity will automatically update based on your selection.

 Total Size